Helping you grow closer to God

 And I learned, a fellow who owns a fish store, or used to, he said, “Actually, they fill with anything.”
 He says, “If you pull them out of water, they fill with air.”

 I said, “That’s a good illustration,” because isn’t that what we do?
 Isn’t that what we do?
 Whatever our, you know, if it’s a ministry setting, ooh!
 If it’s a financial setting, ooh!
 If it’s a relational setting, we just – when you’re arrogant, you just fill up to try and project you matter more, you’re more important.

 And there’s something that makes you feel secure by putting people down this direction.
 And we all do it.
 It’s rooted in comparison.

 I almost hesitate to share this, but it’s probably beneficial.
 This is a social science experiment I’d like you to do.
 Go to a coffee shop this week, and you can say this is your ministry, at least, application.

 At Starbucks, wherever.
-And then I want you to, you know, have a book that you pretend that you read, and get whatever’s your favorite, chai or coffee.
+And then I want you to have a book that you pretend that you read, and get whatever your favorite – chai or coffee.
 And just sit there for fifteen or twenty minutes, not purposefully to eavesdrop, but just to hear.
 Conversation here.
 Conversation here.
-Conversation there.
-Conversation here - there.
+Conversation here.
+Conversation here.